 What is Hyperloop?
-Everything you need to know about the future of transport | ZDNet
+Everything you need to know about the race for super-fast travel | ZDNet

 How much would a Hyperloop cost to build?

 For the LA to San Francisco Hyperloop that Musk envisaged, he came up with a price tag of under $6bn.
-Musk envisioned an LA to San Francisco journey time of half an hour with pod departures every 30 seconds, with each carrying 28 passengers.
+Musk envisioned an LA to San Francisco journey time of half an hour with pod departures every 30 seconds, each carrying 28 passengers.

-Spreading this capital cost over 20 years and adding operational costs, Musk came up with a $20 plus operating costs for a one-way ticket on the passenger Hyperloop.
+Spreading the capital cost over 20 years and adding in operational costs, Musk came up with the figure of $20 plus operating costs for a one-way ticket on the passenger Hyperloop.

-Most of the cost of the system is in building the tube network: the overall cost of the tube, pillars, vacuum pumps, and stations was calculated at just over $4bn for the passenger version of Hyperloop ($7bn for a slightly larger version that could also take freight).
-The cost of the capsules was put at around $1.35m a piece; with 40 needed for the service the cost of these is around $54m (or £70m for a mix of passenger and cargo capsules).
-That's less than nine percent of the cost of the proposed passenger only high-speed rail system.
+Most of the cost of the system lies in building the tube network: the overall cost of the tube, pillars, vacuum pumps, and stations was calculated at just over $4bn for the passenger version of Hyperloop ($7bn for a slightly larger version that could also take freight).
+The cost of the capsules was put at around $1.35m a piece; with 40 needed for the service, the cost of these is around $54m (or $70m for a mix of passenger and cargo capsules).
+That's less than 9% of the cost of the proposed passenger-only high-speed rail system.

 What will it feel like to travel in a Hyperloop?

-Critics of Hyperloop have warned that travelling in the tube might be an uncomfortable experience, with nausea-inducing acceleration.
+Critics of Hyperloop have warned that travelling in the tube might be an uncomfortable experience, due to nausea-inducing acceleration, plus lateral G-force on bends in the route.
 However, Virgin Hyperloop One says that a journey via Hyperloop will feel about the same as riding in an elevator or a passenger plane.

-"Although Hyperloop will be fast, the systems we are building will accelerate with the same tolerable G forces as that of taking off in a Boeing 747," it said.
-Acceleration and deceleration will be gradual, it added, with no G forces and turbulence.
+"Although Hyperloop will be fast, the systems we are building will accelerate with the same tolerable G-forces as that of taking off in a Boeing 747," it said.
+Acceleration and deceleration will be gradual, it added, with no G-forces and turbulence.

 Travelling in a concrete pipe in a windowless pod means there isn't going to be much to look at; Musk's original vision said that "beautiful landscape will be displayed in the cabin" and each passenger will have access their own personal entertainment system.